hamzaqadir12/python-projects/README.md

 ### Speed Fine Calculator
 Determines a driver's speeding fine by chaining two custom functions — one to calculate how much over the speed limit they were, another to assign the fine based on that value using conditionals.

+### BMI Calculator
+Calculates Body Mass Index from weight and height using a custom formula, then categorizes the result into Underweight, Normal, Overweight, or Obese using conditionals chained across two helper functions.